 This simple vinegar dressed German cucumber salad with dill is fresh, light and such a delicious way to enjoy cucumbers.
-Made from a handful of simple ingredients, and ready in under 10 minutes, this light and refreshing summer salad is a tasty recipe to use up a glut of cucumbers.
+Made from a handful of simple ingredients, and ready in under 10 minutes, this refreshing summer salad is also a tasty recipe to use up a glut of cucumbers.

 Jump to:

-Thinly sliced cucumbers are mixed in a oil-vinegar dressing together with dill to make a light German cucumber salad.
-While creamy cucumber salads are common throughout Germany this variation, with a vinaigrette dressing, is a traditional Southern Germany dish.
+Gurkensalat is a German cucumber salad: Gurken = cucumbers and salat = in this case, salad (it can also mean lettuce).
+While creamy cucumber salads are common throughout Germany; this non creamy variation, instead made with a vinaigrette dressing, is a traditional Southern Germany dish.

 Ingredient notes and substitutions

-- Cucumbers – use English cucumbers (hothouse cucumbers) or Lebanese (Persian) cucumbers as they have thinner skins.
+- Cucumbers – use English cucumbers (hothouse cucumbers) or Lebanese (Persian) cucumbers as they have thinner skins meaning you don’t need to peel them.

 - Dill – this fresh aniseedy herb is popular in Southern Germany, but you could use finely chopped parsley as is often used when making gurkensalat in Northern Germany.